sealkeen/Wasted-Chemicals/README.md

 # WastedChemicals

-The client observs a list of wasted chemicals in Russia from the original database file (comma separated values .csv).
+The client observes a list of wasted chemicals in Russia from the original database file (comma separated values .csv).

 The project is implemented using System.IO readers and writers.